Routstr/sixty-nuts/tests/integration/README.md

 RUN_INTEGRATION_TESTS=1 python tests/integration/test_relay_lookup.py
 ```

 The tests are designed to be robust against public relay quirks including rate limiting, temporary unavailability, and varying relay policies.
+Tests that encounter rate limiting will skip gracefully rather than fail, as this is expected behavior when using public infrastructure.

+**Expected Results:** ~21 passed, ~3 skipped (due to rate limiting), 0 failed

 ### test_wallet_complete_flow.py